 I'm starting to wonder if we are all seeking a "low maintenance" mate?
 I agree with psychologist and "Wired for Love" author Stan Tatkin, who says we're ALL high maintenance!
 We all have both needs and quirks, no?
 And don't we have a way better chance of meeting our needs if we do so in a partnership where each enjoys the acceptance of the other?
 As for "baggage," I think it's only a problem if we don't claim it!

 I am 5 feet, 9 inches tall; 151 lbs; and am in the personal transformation business.
-It feels like my main job, in the past 40 years, is working on my own healing & growth.
+It feels like my main job--for the past 40 years--has been working on my own healing & growth.
 So, yes, I can and do claim my own baggage.

 Music is another way to my heart: I play electric & acoustic guitar (well); sing (passably); dance (swing, Contra, rock & roll); or just listening (especially jazz).
 Am refreshed by being in Nature and like to walk--whether at Howarth Park or just around town.
 I enjoy cooking (& my charcoal grill); good conversation; laughter; and am told I give a good massage.
-I work out regularly and like to stay physically active, so prefer a partner who also enjoys being active.
+I work out regularly and tend to stay physically active, so prefer a partner with a similar energy level.

-Looking to meet someone with a similar passion for the practice of being fully present...who wants to (and can) share her inner life, as well as hear mine--without losing her own truth or yielding to fear of conflict.
-Hoping she finds humor in life and human foibles (and can be gentle with herself and others)...appreciates beauty and the arts...is passionate and affectionate...and will go with me to places where neither of us have gone before!
+Looking to meet someone who shares my desire to be fully present...who wants to (and can) share her inner life--and hear mine--without losing touch with her own truth or yielding to fear of conflict.
+Hoping she finds humor in life and human foibles...is gentle with herself and others... appreciates beauty and the arts...is passionate and affectionate...and will go with me to places where neither of us have gone before!